Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileOwner.md

 ```

 ### -FilePath
-Path to the file or directory within the share
+Specifies the path to the file or directory on which to update the owner.

 ```yaml
 Type: String